joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

 <div>

-The `setScroll()` method contains a single line of ActionScript that scrolls the TextArea component’s contents vertically so the user can see the last line of the returned text.
+The `setScroll()` method contains a single line of ActionScript that scrolls the TextArea component's contents vertically so the user can see the last line of the returned text.
 The following snippet shows the `setScroll()` method:

     public function setScroll():void